 - Every Honors class is noted by an "H" on your transcript next to your grade, and most Honors courses also have the word "Honors" in the title.
 Your transfer institutions, future employers, and you will know you challenged yourself to be and do your best while at Saddleback College.

 - "Participation in academically selective honors courses or programs" is one of the University of California's eight Comprehensive Review Factors for transfer applicants.
 Another is "Completion of special projects undertaken in the context of the college curriculum or in conjunction with special school events, projects or programs."
-That's exactly the kind of experience Honors is designed to create for you through research conferences and other activities.
+That's exactly the kind of experience Honors is designed to create for you through research conferences and other activities!

 Nothing special!
 Register for an Honors class the way you would register in every other class!

 Any student may enroll in any Honors class for which he or she meets the ordinary prerequisites, using the same procedure used to register in other classes.
 No special procedure is needed, and no special permission is required.
+BUT, in order to join the Honors Program, you must complete the application.

 These are our unique cross-disciplinary experiences.
 Each is taught by two instructors, and those instructors are from different disciplines.
 All fall in the Humanities areas of IGETC and the CSU-GE pattern.
 The course will be different depending upon the faculty involved, but the general outline is here, covering topics, assignments, etc: